 - 1/8 teaspoon ground black pepper

-- 4 turkey legs (ensure fully thawed if previously frozen)
+- 4 turkey legs (ensure fully thawed, if previously frozen)

 Instructions

 - Prep Brine: Take a small saucepan and add 1 cup water and salt.
 Place on stovetop and bring to medium heat.
-Stir until the salt has dissolved (the water shouldn’t need to get TOO warm to do accomplish this).
+Stir until the salt has dissolved (the water shouldn’t need to get TOO warm to accomplish this).
 Remove from heat and let cool completely.

 - Brine Turkey Legs: Meanwhile, place turkey legs on a plate and pat dry with a clean paper towel.
-Place the turkey legs in a food-safe container (a reusable silicone bag, casserole dish or mixing bowl will work).
+Place the turkey legs in a food-safe container (a reusable silicone bag, casserole dish or mixing bowl).
 Pour the cooled salt mixture over to the turkey legs and then add the remaining Brine ingredients into the same container (apple, onion, lemon, rosemary, thyme, bay leaf and peppercorns).
-Stir to fully combine and to ensure turkey legs are fully submerged.
+Stir to fully combine and ensure turkey legs are fully submerged.
 Cover and place in refrigerator for a minimum of 30-45 minutes or up to overnight.
 Remove and pat dry.
 Discard the brine.

 - Preheat: Preheat smoker to 225 degrees F.

 - Herbed Butter: In a small bowl combine softened butter, 1/2 teaspoon kosher salt, dried thyme leaves and pepper.
 Stir to combine.
 Place turkey legs on a plate and pat dry with clean paper towel.
-Rub the herbed butter all over each whole turkey leg ensuring you get into every nook and cranny.
+Rub the herbed butter all over each turkey leg ensuring you get into every nook and cranny.

 - Smoke Turkey Legs: Place turkey legs directly on the grill grates and close the lid.
 Let cook until the internal temperature reaches 155 degrees F (approximately 3-4 hours).
 Baste every 30-40 minutes with melted butter.